Tatlıca Waterfalls: The falls

 There are 28 small waterfalls in cascade.
-The source of the waterfall is Gürleyik creek which is a low capacity creek with high potential energy due to relatively high ramp of the stream bed which is 17%.
+The source of the waterfall is Karasu creek which is a low capacity creek with high potential energy due to relatively high ramp of the stream bed which is 17%.
 The water falls in a hanging valley.

 It is possible to climb up within the waterfall to a certain height.
 But now a staircase has been added next to the waterfall and it is possible to climb up without getting wet.

-The Management
+The management

 In 2011 the waterfalls were handed over to Ministry of Forestry and they were included in the List of nature parks of Turkey.
 The total area of the nature park is 453.09 daa including the area allocated to picnickers.